Research Ethics Policy

 Any research project within the mandate of the REB and carried out under the auspices of RRU must be reviewed and approved by the REB before work is started.
 Projects that have been started without approval may be rejected without further review.

-All Requests for Ethical Review should be forwarded to the Research Ethics Coordinator in the RRU Office of Research.
-The Research Ethics Coordinator will distribute to the REB or appropriate Sub-Committee of the REB.
+All Requests for Ethical Review should be forwarded to the Office of Research Ethics.
+The Office of Research Ethics will distribute to the REB or appropriate Delegate of the REB.

 Turn-around time is generally four weeks for full REB review.
-Expedited review will normally require less turn around time than four weeks.
+Delegated review will normally require less turn around time than four weeks.
 To ensure the quickest possible review, ensure that applications are complete.

 Approvals may be granted for up to one year.
 For projects of longer duration applicants should submit a request for extension (for up to 4 additional years).